biopython/biopython.github.io/wiki/User_Davidw/homepage.md

 ### Introduction

-BioPython is a set of freely available tools for biological computation written in python by an international team of developers.
+Biopython is a set of freely available tools for biological computation written in python by an international team of developers.

 It is a distributed collaborative effort to develop Python libraries and